 In the video, I use forex pairs in the examples, but the same concepts are applicable to trading stocks as well.

 Side note: Big news events can have a dramatic and quick effect on the price of any asset.
 Price action can’t tell us what the news will be.
 Therefore, I don’t hold forex trades through any news event that could easily result in a large price movement through my stop loss.
 And I don’t hold stock trades through earnings announcements.

 The most basic concept of price action is that you wait for a move in a direction before acting.

 - If the price is falling, it is falling.
 It doesn’t matter if you think it should go up.
 Falling is falling, and rising is rising.
-Similarily, sideways is sideways, until it breaks out and starts rising or falling.
+Similarly, sideways is sideways, until it breaks out and starts rising or falling.

-Price action traders always require price confirmation for whatever they do.
+Price action traders require price confirmation for whatever they do.
 If they want to buy, they wait for signs that the price is starting to rise.

 Next, we need to understand trends.